Honda RA107: 2007 season

 At the French Grand Prix Button finished 8th, finally earning his and his team's first point of the season.
 Barrichello finished 9th in the following British Grand Prix, scoring his best result of the season.
 At the European Grand Prix, Jenson Button had had a strong first lap before the rain arrived and was up to 4th place before he aquaplaned off the circuit at the end of the pit straight, as did five other drivers.

 Jenson Button driving the RA107 at the 2007 British Grand Prix.

 The team scored points again at the Italian Grand Prix, as Button finished 8th to score his second point of the season.
 At the next round in Belgium both drivers were running out of the points before Button retired with hydraulic issues, while Barrichello finished 13th.
 In Fuji, the cars finished 10th and 11th in the wet conditions.

 In Shanghai, Button put on a remarkable display of driving in the wet and scored the RA107's best result of the season with a strong 5th place, finally moving Honda ahead of Super Aguri in the championship standings.
 At Interlagos however, both cars retired with overheating engines due to the very hot weather in the race.
 Button finished the season 15th overall with six points, while for the first time in his career, Barrichello failed to score points during the season.
 Honda finished the season 8th in the constructors' championship.

+The RA107 ended the 2007 season in 9th place (later 8th due to McLaren's disqualification) with only 6 points - the worst season for Brackley-based team since season and also first time the Brackley-based team had not scored a podium finish since the season.